ConceptSafetySystems/xs-pacemaker/README.md

 #### How to handle VM meta-data

 As you're doing the above, you may notice that when you create a VM intially on your primary server, it doesn't magically appear in the VM list on your secondary server even when the SR is plugged in.
 This is because the VM configuration meta-data (meaning it's name, disk name, CPU, memory, etc, etc) is all stored locally on the server.
-Sorry, it doesn't get copied automatically to the other server, so we have to do handle that.
+Sorry, it doesn't get copied automatically to the other server, so we have to handle that.

-The lowest risk, best way to handle this at the moment is to manually copy the meta-data whenever you first create the VM or make a change to the config (e.g. increase the memory size).
+The lowest risk way to handle this at the moment is to manually copy the meta-data whenever you first create the VM or make a change to the config (e.g. increase the memory size).

 Backup the VM meta-data to a file, then copy the VM config to the secondary